-This Subpart establishes the procedure for the approval of changes to type designs.
+This Subpart establishes the procedure for the approval of changes to type-certificates, and established the rights and obligations of the applicants for, and holders of, those approvals.
 This Subpart also defines standard changes that are not subject to an approval process under this Subpart.